Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 You can expect to find soundbars with an additional center speaker, which will help to make the voices clearer when watching movies and TV shows – also known as a 3.1 system (or 3.0 if there is no subwoofer).

-However, if you are picky about sound quality, a decent hi-fi amplifier and passive speakers will commonly sound better.
+However, a decent hi-fi amplifier and passive speakers will commonly sound better if you are picky about sound quality.

 Soundbars in this range generally have more connections, which is essential if you want to connect an external device like a DVD player, Blu-ray player or HDMI streaming stick.